heroku/12factor/content/en/config.md

 * Credentials to external services such as Amazon S3 or Twitter
 * Per-deploy values such as the canonical hostname for the deploy

-Apps sometimes store configuration as constants in the code.
+Applications sometimes store configuration as constants in the code.
 This is a violation of twelve-factor, which requires **strict separation of configuration from code**.
 Configuration varies substantially across deploys, code does not.

-A litmus test for whether an app has all configuration correctly factored out of the code is whether the codebase could be made open source at any moment, without compromising any credentials.
+A litmus test for whether an application has all configuration correctly factored out of the code is whether the codebase could be made open source at any moment, without compromising any credentials.

 Note that this definition of "configuration" does **not** include internal application configuration, such as `configuration/routes.rb` in Rails, or how [code modules are connected](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/beans.html) in [Spring](http://spring.io/).
 This type of configuration does not vary between deploys, and so is best done in the code.